 Small Cell Lung Cancer

 Most small cell cancers start in the lung but they can first be discovered elsewhere in the body—for example in the bowel, bladder or prostate.
 Small cell cancers grow fast and spread quickly, so they are hard to cure.
 Small cell lung cancer was previously called oat cell cancer because the abnormal cells look like oats under the microscope.
 This term is not used today.

-Blood and lymph moves through the lungs as it circulates throughout the body.
-So it is very easy for small cell cancer cells to spread very quickly.
+Blood and lymph move through the lungs as it circulates throughout the body.
+So, it is very easy for small cell cancer cells to spread very quickly.
 This kind of cancer can spread to any organ, but most commonly affects the brain, liver, adrenal glands, and bone.

 In most cases, by the time it is discovered, it has already reached other parts of the body.
 Often small cell cancers are in other organs even before it shows up on imaging tests.
 That's why it can't be cured simply by surgically removing the lung tumor.
 The standard treatment includes chemotherapy with or without radiation, but in general, not surgery.

 Small cell cancers can sometimes act like miniature glands.
 They can secrete a range of chemicals and hormones.
 These substances can be the cause problems and symptoms rather than cancer itself.
 Doctors call this paraneoplastic (par-uh-knee-oh-plas-tick) disorder or phenomenon.